Bayesian inference for aggregated Hawkes processes: Trace plots in the analysis on insurgent attacks

 \section{Trace plots in the analysis on insurgent attacks}

 In this section, we show the trace plots in Section 5 in the main manuscript.
-We run 20,000, 30,000 and 30,000 total iterations in temporal, spatio-temporal, and mutually exiciting spatio-temporal models respectively.
-Half of the samples are discared as burn-in samples, and there is no thinning.
-The trace plots of parameters in temporal and spatio-temporal model on IED attack with largest aggregation size are shown in \cref{fig:IED_temporal_traceplot} and \cref{fig:IED_spatial_traceplot} respectively.
-The trace plots for SAF attacks have similar patterns.
-The trace plots for parameters in the mutually exciting model on data with coarsest aggregation is presented in \cref{fig:SAFIED_spatial_traceplot}.
+We run 20,000, for both the joint and separate models and half of the samples are discared as burn-in samples, and there is no thinning.
+The trace plots of parameters in the separate spatio-temporal model on IED attack and airstrikes are shown in \cref{fig:IED_traceplot} and \cref{fig:AIR_traceplot} respectively.
+The trace plots for parameters in the mutually exciting model on IED and airstrikes is presented in \cref{fig:IEDAIR_traceplot}.
 We can see that these trace plots indicate good mixing, and there is no observable trend in all the plots.